This page may contain affiliate links. Regardless, only products and services I trust are recommended.

 Absolutely.
 Blogging is my full-time job.
 For the last two years in a row (2015 and 2016) I've earned six figures annually from blogging.
 However, I was able to start saying that I was a full-time blogger around 2013, when my blogging income finally surpassed what I ever made working outside the home.

 So yes, you definitely CAN make real money!
 But don't quit your day job until you see that you are, and it proves to be a consistent income stream.
 Blogging is one of those things you have to work at and work at, experiment constantly, and never stop learning about before you see real results.
 And, not everyone likes a challenge, nor does everyone enjoy putting hard work in for a long time and not seeing much return on their efforts.
 So you really have to enjoy the process.

 What Can You You Blog About?

 You can blog about anything you want!
 But, if you want to get traffic/earn money, your blog needs to cover a topic people are actually interested in and also a topic you are interested in.
 For example, my blog is about working from home.
 People are interested in that.
-You could also start a food blog.
-Or a crafts blog.
-Or even a money-saving blog.
+I'm interested in that, too.
+It's been a perfect fit!

 Many people are initially tempted to just start blogging about their day to day lives.
 This is fine if you just want to blog as a hobby, but it's not fine if your ultimate goal is to earn a living with your blog.
 You have to remember that while your day to day life may be interesting to you, your friends, and your family, it is not interesting to people who don't know you.
 Therefore, you'll likely never get much traffic nor make very much money.